pmcarlton/pubmed-rss-twitter/README.md

 ## Summary:

-This is a simple method for making a twitter bot from a pubmed RSS feed.
-It will work on any Mac or *nix, uses free / open software and does not depend on cloud services.
+This is a simple method for making a Twitter bot from a pubmed or bioRχiv RSS feed.
+It will work on any Mac or *nix, uses free / open software and does not depend on any proprietary or third-party services.
 You can customize and curate the output items at will.
 The principle of operation is:

-- fetch the latest feed items as formatted text (using `feedstail`)
+- fetch the latest feed items as formatted text (using `feedstail`, a command-line RSS reader)
 - change each item into a tweetable blurb (using `rss-filter.pl`)
-- send it to twitter (using `ttytter`)
+- send it to Twitter (using `ttytter`, a command-line Twitter client)

 ## Requirements: